Distinguishing two dark matter component particles at $e^+e^-$ colliders: Some features of , and

 \end{itemize}

-We mention here that even in cases where the two distributions are different, the difference between $\slashed{E}$ and $\slashed{M}$ are found to be $\lsim$ 10\%.
-However, one should remember that in principle it is possible to a have discernible difference between the two distributions, especially at the tail-end, when leptons have considerable energy and are not back to back.
+It is possible to a have discernible difference between $\slashed{E}$ and $\slashed{M}$ distributions when leptons have considerable energy and are not back to back.
 At limited centre of energy of ILC such situations are rare to occur.
-But with high energy muon-colliders there can be a large kinematic region where such a situation can arise and in that case the two distributions can be significantly different.
+But with high energy muon-colliders such a situation can arise and the two distributions can be significantly different.